warmist/scripts/docs/extinguish.rst

     Put out all fires on the map.
 ``extinguish --location "[" <x> <y> <z> "]"``
     Put out the fire at the specified map coordinates.
-You can use the `location` tool to find out what the coordinates under the cursor are.
+You can use the `position` tool to find out what the coordinates under the cursor are.

 Examples
 --------